 Marketing – From the Developer’s Point of View

 Evans Data has been conducting an annual survey of developers focused entirely on marketing methods for 20 years.
-In this session Janel presents highlights from the most recent Evans Data Developer Marketing survey covering topics such as: Knowing the Developer – demographics and psychographics; Motivators and Influencers, Purchasing Authority, Outreach, Using Social Media, Contests, Events and Hackathons, Search Engine Advertising, Using email and newsletters, and more.
-Find out what actual survey research tells us about marketing to developers!
+In this session Janel presents highlights from the most recent Evans Data Developer Marketing Survey covering topics such as: Knowing the Developer – Demographics and Psychographics; Motivators and Influencers, Purchasing Authority, Outreach, Using Social Media, Contests, Events and Hackathons, Search Engine Advertising, Using Email and Newsletters, and more.
+Find out what actual survey research tells us about devmarketing!

 |10:30am – 10:45am||Break|